October 9, 2024 at 8:15 AM Eastern

 “Our 2024 study reveals a common thread among high-net-worth individuals: a strong desire to make a positive change with lasting impact,” said Jennifer Chandler, Head of Philanthropic Solutions at Bank of America Private Bank.
 “However, responses also make it clear that there’s more than one way to achieve that goal.
 Generational and gender experiences shape worldviews and values, influencing cause selection and how people give.”

-Differences in Age: Philanthropy is a way to impact the future, but what that impact looks like varies by age.
+Differences in age: Philanthropy is a way to impact the future, but what that impact looks like varies by age.

-• Younger donors give to causes related to homelessness (41% younger vs. 21% older), human rights/social justice (33% vs. 18%), climate change/environment (32% vs. 17%) and the advancement of women and girls (21% vs. 15%).
+• Younger donors give to causes related to homelessness (forty one percent younger versus twenty one percent older), human rights/social justice (thirty three percent versus eighteen percent), climate change/environment (thirty two percent versus seventeen percent) and the advancement of women and girls (twenty one percent versus fifteen percent).

-• Older donors tend to prioritize giving to religious organizations (41% older vs. 18% younger), animal welfare (32% vs. 25%), military (24% vs. 15%) and cultural/artistic conservation and creation (22% vs. 12%).
+• Older donors tend to prioritize giving to religious organizations (forty one percent older versus eighteen percent younger), animal welfare (thirty two percent versus twenty five percent), military (twenty four percent versus fifteen percent) and cultural/artistic conservation and creation (twenty two percent versus twelve percent).

-The Gender Divide: Just as age factors into one’s philanthropic preferences and involvement, so too does gender.
+The gender divide: Just as age factors into one’s philanthropic preferences and involvement, so too does gender.

-Passing the Baton: Intergenerational skepticism surrounds philanthropic effectiveness.
+Passing the baton: Intergenerational skepticism surrounds philanthropic effectiveness.

 2024 Bank of America Private Bank Study of Wealthy Americans Methodology